DeveloperCielo/Checkout-Cielo/source/english.md

 To realise the Conciliation you will need:

-1. Access the order report on Cielo Checkout Backoffice;
+1. Access the order report on [Backoffice Cielo Checkout](http://developercielo.github.io/Checkout-Backoffice/);
 2. Filter the order by Payment Method “Boleto” and status “PENDENT” and identify the boleto in question by value/amount;
 3. Click in the symbol + in the end of the line to access the page of “Details”;
 4. Click in the button of “Confirm Payment” and inform the date of payment, for your forward control;

-The order pass for PAID status.
+The order pass for **PAID status**.

-The Customer also will see the order as PAID on “Customer Backoffice”
+The Customer also will see the order as **PAID** on “Customer Backoffice”

 To undo the conciliation (payment) of a Boleto, if the conciliation has been done in a wrong form, you just need: